Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          it SHALL return an HTTP 200 OK or 202 Accepted
-     7. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it SHOULD return an HTTP 415 unsupported media type
+     7. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request may be returned.
      8. In case an unknown error happened during the processing of the HTTP
          POST request a HTTP 400 Bad request SHALL be returned